 Sunday, January 16, 6 p.m.

-Discussion location TBD (but probably via Zoom)
+Discussion location via Zoom

 Our next discussion with be on “The Skeptics’ Guide to the Universe: How to Know What’s Really Real in a World of Increasingly Full of Fake,” authors Dr. Steven Novella with Bob Novella, Cara Santa Maria, Jay Novella and Evan Bernstein c.
 2018.
 Register for the discussion here.

 The book is available at Horizon with a discount if you mention the G.T.
 Humanist Book Club, TADL, Amazon and regional bookstores.
 Some reviews: